 What Kinds of Affordable Health Insurance Plans Exist?

 Choosing a health insurance plan begins with picking how you want to enroll.
 You can enroll in employer-sponsored plans, individual or family health insurance plans, commercial health insurance plans, or federal government-sponsored plans like Medicare.
+We have some cheap health insurance in Florida too.

 This is a perk that most firms offer to their employees.
 According to the Kaiser Family Foundation, nearly 49% of Americans have health insurance through their employer.
 Group health insurance is another name for these policies.